gabrielmcg/synergy-netlify/config-core/edit-inventory.md

 ## Groups of groups

-A number of "groups of groups" are used to simplify that handling of sets of nodes:
+A number of "groups of groups" simplify the handling of sets of nodes:

 ### `ctlrplane` group
 All the nodes that make up the control plane: